digitalworlds/JavaForQuest/README.md

 Go to File -> Project Structure -> SDK Location and download NDK or select one from the list (if any).
 After that a file `local.properties` with the parameters `sdk.dir` and `ndk.dir` will automatically be generated inside the folder `JavaForQuest_Demo\Projects\Android`.
 If the file does not contain the `ndk.dir` you can edit the text and append a line after the `sdk.dir=...` with the path to your NDK.
 For example: `ndk.dir=...some path.../Android/sdk/ndk/21.0.6113669`.
 Finally, copy the `local.properties` file and paste it in the `J4Q_46.0` folder.
 Then try again by clicking on the "try again" button on top of the text editor, when viewing the local.properties file.

 ### Execution failed for task ':JavaForQuest_Demo:Projects:Android:genDebugKeystore'.
-Process 'command 'python3'' finished with non-zero exit value 1
+Process 'command python3' finished with non-zero exit value 1

 This error appears if the file `JavaForQuest_Demo\Projects\Android\android.debug.keystore` is missing, possibly because it was automatically removed when performing Build -> Clean Project or Build -> Rebuild Project.
-An easy way to fix this is copy the file `JavaForQuest_Demo\Projects\Android\keystore\android.debug.keystore` into the folder `JavaForQuest_Demo\Projects\Android` and then re-run.
-Otherwise, a more lengthy solution is to open a command line terminal and go to the folder `JavaForQuest_Demo\Projects\Android` and run `python3 ../../../bin/scripts/build/ovrbuild_keystore.py`.
-This step requires prior installation of python as well as setting the system variables `ANDROID_NDK_HOME` and `ANDROID_HOME`.
+An easy way to fix this is to copy the file `JavaForQuest_Demo\Projects\Android\keystore\android.debug.keystore` into the folder `JavaForQuest_Demo\Projects\Android` and then re-run.
+Otherwise, a more lengthy solution is to open a command line terminal and go into the folder `JavaForQuest_Demo\Projects\Android` and run the command `python3 ../../../bin/scripts/build/ovrbuild_keystore.py`.
+This step requires prior installation of python3 as well as setting the system variables `ANDROID_NDK_HOME` and `ANDROID_HOME`.

 ### Setting Android Studio as a Developer Tool in Mac

 In MacOS it is helpful if you set Android Studio as a Developer Tool.
-First, enable Developer Mode by opening the Terminal and typing `spctl developer-mode enable-terminal`.
+To do that, first enable Developer Mode by opening the Terminal and typing `spctl developer-mode enable-terminal`.
 Then in System Preferences go to Security & Privacy and in the Privacy Tab, go to the option Developer Tools and add Android Studio.